telerik/blazor-docs/components/drawer/modes.md

 When `Mode` is set to `Overlay`, the Drawer's navigation is on top of the content and its height takes all available vertical space (100%).
 The drawer also adds blurred background on top of the content until the user clicks on an item of the Drawer or outside.

+ComboBoxes, DropDownLists, DateTimePickers and similar popup-based components are not supported inside the `Template` or `ItemTemplate` of a Drawer in `Overlay` mode.
+This is because the popup is rendered outside the Drawer and clicking on the popup will close the Drawer.

->caption The Drawer in Overlay mode
+>caption Drawer in Overlay mode

 ![drawer overlay mode example](images/drawer-modes-overlay-example.gif)